 VII.
 Previous Evaluations, if applicable.
 This section contains a copy of internal recommendations from previous faculty actions including re-appointments arranged from most recent to earliest, with the candidate's responses, as applicable.
-It does not include annual reviews specified by the Faculty Manual and normally conducted in the candidate's first, second and fourth years of pre-tenure service.
-These are considered internal to the academic or teaching unit only.
+It does not include annual reviews internal to the academic or teaching unit.